Choosing and Prepping Your Shed’s Site

 If you don’t want to go to the work of prepping your shed’s site, some companies like Site Prep offer these services.
 At Olde Sale Barn, we’ll supply the necessary materials and block and level your shed to save you the preparation time for an additional $200.

 Do you have any more site choice and prep questions?
-Please contact The Olde Sale Barn.
+Please get in touch with The Olde Sale Barn.
 We’d be delighted to help you.